 Above Bees' Cliff, this plateau is a magnificently beautiful place with a great panorama view over the stream and many landscape characters.
 When the scene turns south, the abyss Bees' Cliff (14), the ravine, is very close, where the river's further gorge meandering (35) becomes intuitively felt through the profound cooling airflow rising from the unknown abyss below the field of view.

 |Detailed Description of the Hiking Trails|

 The Complex Culture among the Wildlife.This is mainly the case of baboons with playful kids, caring mothers, and dominant guarding males.
-These are advanced creatures that resemble humans in many ways and then especially their emotional behaviour.
-Very clearly, this is observed when wild baboons are successfully breeding guard dogs and cats for an unknown reason.
-Still, the rat's appetite may not be appreciated intuitively by hungry baboon families.
+These are advanced creatures that resemble humans in many ways, especially in their emotional behaviour.
+This is clearly observed when wild baboons are successfully breeding guard dogs and cats for an unknown reason.
+Still, hungry baboon families may need to appreciate the rat's appetite more intuitively.

 Enchanting landscape & the High Plateau's Spring-Water.